solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

 Once the EAH calculation is complete, it must be saved somewhere.
 Since this occurs in the background, there is not an associated `Bank` that would make sense to save into.
 Instead, a new field will be added to `AccountsDb` that will store the EAH.
-Later, the bank at slot `stop slot` will read the EAH from `AccountsDb` and hash it into its own hash (aka _bank hash_).
+Later, the bank at slot `stop slot`†¹ will read the EAH from `AccountsDb` and hash it into its own hash (aka _bank hash_).

 EAH calculation will use the existing _accounts background services_ (_ABS_) to perform the actual calculation.
-Requests for EAH calculation will be sent from `bank_forks::set_root()`, with a new request type to distinguish an EAH request from a Snapshot request.
+Requests for EAH calculation will be sent from `bank_forks::set_root()`†², with a new request type to distinguish an EAH request from a Snapshot request.
 Since the EAH will be part of consensus, it is not optional; EAH requests will have the highest priority in ABS, and will be processed first/instead of other requests.

+†¹: More precisely, all banks where `bank slot >= stop slot` and `parent slot <
+    stop slot` will include the EAH in their _bank hash_.
+This ensures EAH handles forking around `stop slot`, since only one of these banks will end up rooted.

+†²: An EAH calculation will be requested when `root bank slot >= start slot`
+    and `root parent slot < start slot`.
+This handles the scenario where validators call `bank_forks::set_root()` at different intervals.

 #### Details